oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/persistent-storage/create-domain-on-pv.md

 1. Delete the `PVC` if the underlying storage volume is dynamically allocated and with `ReclaimPolcy: delete` and recreate the `PVC`
 2. Attach a pod to the shared volume and the access the pod to remove the contents.
-There is a sample script [Domain on PV helper shell script](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernete
+There is a sample script [Domain on PV helper shell script TODO LINK]

 Then finally delete the domain resource.